yougun-han/Data-Modeling-with-Postgres/README.md

 <pre>
 - Data-Modeling-with-Postgres
 |- sql_queries.py   # It ontains sql queries, and is imported by "create_tables.py" and "etl.py"
+|- create_tables.py # It drops and creates tables in the database.
+|- etl.py           # It reads and processes song and log data and loads output data into the database.
 |- etl.ipynb        # development and test file for "create_tables.py" and "etl.py"
 |- test.ipynb       # development test file.
 It can be used for testing while developing etl.ipynb
 |- data